-Enter your Federal Employer Identification Number (EIN) and Utah Incorporation/Qualification Number issued by the Department of Commerce in the appropriate fields.
+Enter your federal EIN and Utah Incorporation/Qualification Number issued by the Department of Commerce in the appropriate fields.

 Amended Returns

 Do not submit a copy of your original return with your amended return.

 To amend a previously filed return, use the tax forms and instructions for the year you are amending.
 Get prior year forms and instructions at tax.utah.gov/forms-pubs/previousyears.